-In a series of blog articles I will show how you can instrument your ADF Application key actions.
+In a series of blog articles I show how you can instrument your ADF Application key actions.
 Instrumenting gives visibility and insight of what is happening inside the ADF application and in the ADF framework (what methods and queries are executed, when and how often).
 These runtime diagnostics can be very effective in identifying and solving performance issues.
-This enables developers to diagnose and solve performance problems at an early stage and to build an (more...)
+This enables developers to diagnose and solve performance problems at an early stage and to build an efficient, (more...)

 This week in the BPM Adaptive Case Management workshop at the Oracle Fusion Middleware Community Forum I ran into a strange bug.

 The background: earlier this week my own laptop broke down.
 So I had to borrow a laptop, what fortunately I could borrow from one of the presenters (thanks Guido).
 The thing is, though, that it runs on Ubuntu 12, so I ran my VM in VirtualBox 4.3 on Ubunty.
 Now actually that (more...)

 In web development, a lot of times you want to avoid your browser caching messing up different sessions.
 Luckily most browser have some sort of an incognito modus now a days.
 I myself use Google Chrome the most while developing in ADF.

 There is a command line start up parameter to start Google Chrome in incognito modus, a great feature in JDeveloper is that you can set these command line parameters.

 Recently I’ve been working more and more with JDeveloper Extension Projects.
 When working with Extension Projects, you deploy to your target platform a lot.
 I’ve noticed that sometimes, your JDeveloper Platform gets confused with this and the extension you’re working on doesn’t load correctly.

 For example, you deploy your extension to the target platform, you follow this deployment in the log file and you see it got deployed successfully.
 After this, you debug the extension (more...)